adrianvera47/adrianvera47/README.md

 ### About of Me
 - I am a software engineering student at Autonomous University of Queretaro.
-- My nicknames are Mr.algoritmo💻.
+- My nickname is Mr.algoritmo💻.

 <hr>